 Is tea ok for kidney disease?

 Tea is one of the most popular beverages in the world and comes in many different forms.
-In moderation, tea can still be enjoyed when you have kidney disease, however there are a few things to keep in mind when choosing the type of tea you are going to drink.
+In moderation, tea can still be enjoyed when you have kidney disease; however, there are a few things to keep in mind when choosing the type of tea you drink.

 This post may contain affiliate links through which we may earn a small commission to help keep this website free.